 The maps are typically expressed in terms of probability of exceeding a certain ground motion.
 For example, the 10% probability of exceedance in 50 years maps depict an annual probability of 1 in 475 of being exceeded each year.
 This level of ground shaking has been used for designing buildings in high seismic areas.
 The maps for 10% probability of exceedance in 50 years show ground motions that we do not think will be exceeded in the next 50 years.
 In fact, there is a 90% chance that these ground motions will NOT be exceeded.
 This probability level allows engineers to design buildings for larger ground motions than what we think will occur during a 50-year interval, which will make buildings safer than if they were only designed for the ground motions that we expect to occur in the next 50 years.

-The probabilistic seismic hazard models consider earthquakes on faults and in background sources (random earthquakes).
-The activity rates for earthquakes along the faults are related to the slip rate (how fast one side of the fault slides past the other side).
-The activity rates and other fault parameters are shown in Table 1.
-In the seismic source model, the faster the fault slips the more likely the fault is to generate earthquakes.
-The length or area of the fault rupture is used to determine an expected magnitude for the fault.
+Probabilistic seismic hazard models consider earthquakes on faults and in background sources (random earthquakes).
+The activity rates for earthquakes along faults are related to the slip rate (how fast one side of a fault slides past the other side).
+In the seismic source model, the faster a fault slips the more likely the fault is to generate earthquakes.
+The length or area of fault rupture is used to determine an expected magnitude for the fault.
 This is an important factor since larger earthquakes occur much less frequently and tend to use up more stored energy (moment) than smaller earthquakes.
-The fault points used for the development of the seismic source model can be downloaded through a license agreement.
+Fault points used for the development of the seismic source model can be downloaded through a license agreement.

 Historical earthquake records of ground shaking have been used to generate mathematical attenuation relations that describe how the ground motions attenuate with distance and for different sizes of earthquakes and different styles of faulting.
 Several different attenuation relations are used to generate the ground motions in the seismic hazard analysis.
 For our analysis we have used attenuation relations by Boore et al. (1997), Sadigh et al. (1997), Abrahamson and Silva (1997), Campbell and Bozorgnia (2003), and Spudich et al. (1999).
 All of these attenuation relations may be found in Seismological Research Letters, Volume 68, Number 1, January/February, 1997.